Sven Josef Cyvin

 Sven Josef Cyvin (25 February 1931 – 19 September 2013) was a Norwegian chemist.

+Early life and education

-He was born in Czechoslovakia, but finished his secondary education at Trondheim Cathedral School in 1949 and graduated in chemical engineering at the Norwegian Institute of Technology in 1956.
+He was born in Czechoslovakia, but emigrated to Norway with his parents in 1940.
+He finished his secondary education at Trondheim Cathedral School in 1949 and graduated in chemical engineering at the Norwegian Institute of Technology in 1956.
+During his studies, he met his wife and collaborator Bjørg Cyvin.
 In 1960 he took the dr.techn. degree.
 From 1964 he was a docent, and from 1970 to his retirement he was a professor of theoretical chemistry at the Norwegian Institute of Technology.
 He was a fellow of the Norwegian Academy of Science and Letters and the Royal Norwegian Society of Sciences and Letters.

-Cyvin was also active in the social movements Pugwash, Nei til Atomvåpen and Framtiden i våre hender.
+Cyvin was a prolific researcher, publishing over 700 articles during his career. was also active in the social movements Pugwash, Nei til Atomvåpen and Framtiden i våre hender.